Sulaiman90/pet_care_rest_api/README.md

 Idea is to create a REST API for pet care project which includes User registration, uploading posts and posting comments.

-It includes CREATE, READ, UPDATE and DELETE operations in 3 models.
+It includes CREATE, READ, UPDATE and DELETE (CRUD) operations for User, post and comment models.